 “Dance Is the Hidden Language of the Soul of the Body.” -Martha Graham

-Concierge Ballroom a was concept built out of the love for partner dance styles and the frustration of flexible and accessible options.
+Concierge Ballroom was a concept built out of the love for partner dance styles and the frustration of flexible and accessible options.
 Our main goal is to grow the ballroom dance community in Philadelphia.
 For students, we offer a variety of ways to learn almost 20 styles of dance in varying settings and price points.
 For teachers, we offer support and a place to teach for experienced independent dance instructors.
 For all dancers, we offer a beautiful open space to rehearse, perform and choreograph.
 Let us make our home, your perfect space.

 Who We Are